Student handout: Using \(pV\) and \(TS\) Plots

 \(pV\) rectangle

-Note You cannot assume that the material in question is an ideal gas.
-It could equally well be a mixture of ice and water, or a strange gooey substance that you found on a distant planet.
-You can never assume that we are talking about an ideal gas unless we tell you so!
+Note When you consider a \(pV\) diagram, you cannot assume that the substance which has pressure \(p\) and volume \(V\) is an ideal gas.
+It could equally well be water, or a strange gooey substance that you found on a distant planet.
+You can never assume that we are talking about an ideal gas unless it is stated in the problem, or you have explained why the ideal gas as a suitable approximation!

 In your groups, work out the following questions: